WeekieNHN/dev_console/README.md

 # GodotDevConsole
-A Simple Developer Console you can open with Shift + ` and run commands.
+A Simple Developer Console you can open and run commands.

 ## Installation/Setup